josevelez08/holbertonschool-low_level_programming/README.md

-This the file for the repository of the projects of C
+This the folder for argv argc